oroinc/documentation/commerce/user_guide/products/product_attributes/create.rst

 Create a Product Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-TO DO: Add a link to the tutorial on PAttributes when it is publshed
+See a short demo on `how to create product attributes <https://www.orocommerce.com/media-library/create-product-attributes-families>`_, or keep reading the step-by-step guidance below.

 The creation of an attribute takes two steps: